 I knew I wouldn’t be having a party on my 18th birthday so I asked my parents if it’s possible we celebrate it at least at Max’s Restaurant; they laughed at me.
 My father just gave me a few hundred bucks to shut me up.
 It did, but it still made me sad.
 I promised myself that when I finally start earning my own money I would celebrate my birthday every year.
 I started by organizing a party on my 27th birthday just to make up for a childhood frustration.
 Years passed and I have quickly lost interest in balloons, booze, and karaoke.
-Now I just want to travel and the tradition began just last year when I rented a small island to celebrate my 33rd birthday [Read: Sundang Island: Your Island for a Day].
-This year, I wanted to do it alone so on the weekend after I hit 34, I took the bus that goes to La Union.
+Now I just want to travel and the tradition began just last year when I rented a small island to celebrate my 33rd birthday.
+This year, I wanted to do it alone so on the weekend after I hit 34, I took a bus that goes to La Union.

-Later on, I realized she may be referring to Partas Cubao station, if that is the case then it would be understandably cheaper.
+Later on, I realized she may be referring to Partas Cubao station, in which case it would be understandably cheaper.
 When I saw the layout of the seats inside the bus—the seat is big, comfortable, with wide leg space—it made me feel okay that I had to spend a little bit more.
 At least I got my money’s worth.
 The bus started moving at 6:42 and I was happy to be seated by the window because it made sleeping easier.
 Travel time took 6 hours with three rest stops.

 Flotsam and Jetsam

-I booked an overnight stay at Flotsam and Jetsam, a hostel located at San Juan, La Union.
+I booked an overnight stay at Flotsam and Jetsam Hostel located at San Juan.
 You can see it on the side of the road along McArthur Highway.
 I assumed that the bus drivers know where it is based on some blog posts but it was not the case on the bus that I got on.
-Thankfully, my phone’s network (Globe) works well in San Juan so I was able to rely on Google Maps.
+Thankfully, my phone’s network works well in San Juan so I was able to rely on Google Maps.
 I suggest that you use it if the driver or the conductor is not familiar with Flotsam and Jetsam, or you can look on the left side of the street when you reach San Juan.
-Just watch out for the Flotsam and Jetsam signage.
+Just watch out for the hostel’s signage.

-Flotsam and Jetsam is called an art hostel.
-Indeed there are some art pieces on display in their in-house resto, but to call it as such seems inappropriate to me.
+Flotsam and Jetsam is called an art hostel and indeed there are some art pieces on display in their in-house restaurant, but to call it as such seems inappropriate to me.
 In my experience, party hostel is more a fitting description with all the noise that they made that Saturday night.
 This doesn’t mean I hated the hostel, well I won’t go as far as say that I loved it but it was okay.
-I liked the ambiance and that it is quite close to the beach.
+I liked the ambiance and the fact that it is quite close to the beach.

-Check-in time is 2PM, I was about an hour early so they told me that I could hang out and wait in their in-house restaurant.
+Check-in time is 2PM, I was about an hour early so they told me that I could hang out and wait in their restaurant.
 I did, I went ‘round the back and found the restaurant that faces the beach.
-My friend who went to La Union recently met new friends and hang out a lot at Flotsam and Jetsam’s restaurant.
-He described the crowd as young and hip; the rich kids from the city.
+My friend who went to La Union recently met new friends and hang out a lot there.
+He described the crowd as young and hip, the rich kids from the city.
 When I saw them I realized what he was talking about.
-They looked to be around in their teens or early 20s, with beautiful skin, and speaking either in English or Taglish.
-Most of them came in their own cars and they didn’t sleep in the kubo dorms but in the building with aircon rooms.
+They looked to be around their teens or early 20s, with beautiful skin, and speaking either in English or Taglish.
+Most of them drove with their own cars and they didn’t sleep in the kubo dorms but in the building with air-conditioned rooms.

 I stayed at the kubo dorm (PHP 780 – USD 16.76) that has four bunk beds.
 Towel is provided and there is also a locker where you can keep your personal belongings.
 Each bed has a pillow, a blanket, and a mosquito net.
 There are also some mini fans to use if it gets too hot.
 It was comfortable enough for me that the only thing that ruined my sleep was the noise coming from the party that night.